Meet our Team

 Julia Wolf

-Julia Wolf was born in Tacoma and grew up in Bonney Lake.
+• Julia was born in Tacoma and grew up in Bonney Lake.
 She has a deep love for the outdoors, having participated in outdoor sports and discovering a love for outdoor photography when she was young.
 Growing up in the Pacific Northwest, she finds beauty whether there is low fog or clear skies.
-Julia is excited to be working at TTF and always meeting new people that love the environment and plants.

 Lowell Wyse